hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/Architecture/dataLake.md

 6. Dali queues the workunit in the Agent queue
 7. Agent executor de-queues and creates an ECL Agent to execute the job
 8. If the ECL Agent executes the program, the ECL Agent updates the workunit entry with the results (scenario a).
 If the ECL Agent determines that it has send it to a Thor cluster, it queues the workunit in the respective Thor's queue (scenario b).
-9. The Thor Master de-queues the workunit entry and executes the ECL program
+9. The Thor Manager de-queues the workunit entry and executes the ECL program
-10. The Thor Master updates the Dali workunit entry with the results of the execution
+10. The Thor Manager updates the Dali workunit entry with the results of the execution

 ## ROXIE